Behavioral Systems Architecture — since 2009

 Internal capability instead of external dependency.

-The goal of a consulting project is not only that something changes, but that the organization can move forward on its own afterward.
-That happens precisely when people internally are able to diagnose behavior, design systems, and integrate this thinking into their daily work.
+The goal of a consulting engagement is not only that something changes, but that the organisation can continue to move forward under its own power.
+That works precisely when people internally are able to diagnose behaviour, design systems, and integrate this thinking into their daily work.

-What makes change lasting is not the quality of the solution but the environment in which people work afterward, because the brain is a social calibration system that orients itself to what its surroundings treat as normal.
+What makes change lasting is not the quality of the solution, but the environment in which people work afterwards, because the brain is a social calibration system that orients itself by what counts as normal in its surroundings.

-The Behavioral Architects Masterclass is the environment in which this internal capability is built: an annual program for HR professionals, leaders, and consultants who want not just to understand Behavioral Design, but to anchor it permanently as their own way of thinking.
+The Behavioral Architects Masterclass is the environment in which this internal capacity develops: a year-long programme for HR professionals, leaders and consultants who want to anchor behavioral design not just as knowledge, but as a permanent way of thinking.

 behavioral-architects.com →